Dallas Work Injury Doctors for Shoulder Pain

 - Creates a treatment plan with the input of the patient.

 - Guides the patient through treatment while making all needed changes.

 Even if you have visited other doctors regarding your injury, and even if you haven’t found a successful solution for your injury or pain, we encourage you to keep striving for health by working with medical professionals who are familiar with on-the-job injuries.

 To schedule an appointment with our experienced Dallas work injury doctors, or to simply talk to one of our medical professionals about our services, please call us today.

 Common Types Of Shoulder Injuries For Workers & Federal Employees

-Some shoulder injuries are more common than others for workers and federal employees, and certain shoulder injuries are more common for specific types of workers.
+Some shoulder injuries are more common than others for workers and federal employees, and certain ones are more common for specific types of workers.
 For example, an employee who spends his or her day repeatedly lifting objects over the head is at a much higher risk for shoulder overuse injuries than other workers.
 Below, we have briefly listed the top types of shoulder injuries related to workers’ compensation claims:

 - Separations.
 When the ligaments that hold your collarbone to your shoulder blade are damaged.